alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 - General comment

 1.4.1 - Nov, 2010
+* Bug fix in the countForms sql query
 - Moved Captcha presets into module folder
 - Some TableField layout enhancements
 !
 Add module parameter 'font-prefix' to configure fonts to be used for capture generation